heapwolf/gmm/README.md

 # MOTIVATION
 Simpler, faster, less complex dependency management!

-Submodules receive much praise and criticism.Yet both depend on the interpretation of how they should be used; `gmm` focuses entirely on providing a workflow for dependency management.
+Submodules receive much praise and criticism.
+Yet both depend on the interpretation of how they should be used; `gmm` focuses entirely on providing a workflow for dependency management.

 Don't edit submodules — it's not an easy git workflow to manage.
 This is also the basis of most submodule criticism.
-Instead, use them as immutable dependencies, when you need changes, publish them from upstream and simply re install using `gmm`.
+Instead, use them as immutable dependencies, when you need changes, publish them from upstream and simply re-install using `gmm`.

 # STATUS
 Idea/Work in Progress

-# INSTALL
+# INSTALL GMM
 You can just run this simple one-limer to install.
 The google- shortened link points to the raw github user content (paste it in the url-bar of your browser to verify).
 The sudo prompt for